 Aside from its effects on macromolecule metabolism chromium has also been shown to help reduce appetite or cause appetite suppression.

-So from this standpoint it makes sense that by improving the amount of fat that your body burns and by reducing the amount of food that you consume it should lead to weight loss.
+So from this standpoint, it makes sense that improving the amount of fat that your body burns and reducing the amount of food that you consume should lead to weight loss.

 It makes sense but it doesn’t work for everyone.